 Natural Therapy for Pets using PEMF

-Pets tend to gravitate towards the pulsed magnetic fields when used by their owners looking for a safe, natural therapy.
-It is not uncommon to hear from patients that their dog or cat came to sit with them while they were doing a treatment using a PEMF device.
-Very often people notice an improvement in their pet fairly quickly.
+Pets naturally gravitate towards pulsed magnetic fields when used in a home by their owners.
+It is not uncommon to hear from people who use PEMF systems that their dog or cat came to sit with them while they were doing a treatment.
+Very often patients notice an improvement in their pets fairly quickly.

 Animals’ metabolic rates are much higher than humans and therefore they respond to PEMF therapy treatments quicker.
 There are a variety of different conditions in animals that can be treated with pulsed electromagnetic field therapy.
 PEMFs are often preferable to treatment with medications or may be able to be used in conjunction with medications as a natural therapy adjunct.
 As with humans, pulsed magnetic field therapies can be used for almost any condition due to the very fundamental nature of pulsed magnetic fields on all biology.

 Pulsed electromagnetic waves penetrate every cell in the body.
-Common magnets that produced a continuous (static) magnetic field, laser therapy, ultrasound therapy, near / far-infrared and TENS only penetrate the body so far… they cannot reach every cell in your body like pulsed magnetic waves.
-Therefore every tissue is treated with the benefits.
+Common magnets that produced a continuous (static) magnetic field, laser therapy, ultrasound therapy, near / far infrared and TENS only penetrate the body so far… they cannot reach every cell in your body like pulsed magnetic waves – therefore every tissue is treated with the corresponding benefits.

 PEMF’s increase metabolism, oxygenation and cellular voltage… therefore overall cellular efficiency in all the individual cells.
 Thus, animals are often able to dramatically improve their healing and regeneration, whether from injury, surgery, infection or other conditions.

-The conditions that are responsive to PEMFs therapies in animals include arthritis, injuries, wounds, cancers, circulatory problems, fractures, spinal cord problems, seizure disorders, skin disorders, ageing, diabetes complications and many more.
+The conditions that are very responsive to PEMFs therapies in animals include arthritis, surgical and accidental wounds, cancers, circulatory problems, fractures, spinal cord problems, seizure disorders, skin disorders, ageing, diabetes complications, pain and discomfort from orthopaedic conditions, spinal and hip problems, sore paws, skin allergies, digestive problems, traumatic injury and nervous tension.

 Animals can also benefit from lifetime health maintenance using PEMF daily.
 Most people tend to look at acquiring PEMFs only when a problem shows up.
 Regular health maintenance treatments can optimize the level of health in the physiology of the animal.
 This could result in decreased costs with veterinary bills, medications, special diets and physical therapies.

-In general, PEMF can be used to speed healing, reduce inflammation, and lower pain levels.
+In general, PEMF can be used to speed healing, reduce inflammation, increase mobility and energy plus lower pain levels.

 For any kind of orthopaedic injury or surgery PEMF Therapy is a proven modality to use in the recovery stage.
 Any illness that produces inflammation may be successfully treated with PEMF.
 Numerous cases of animals with arthritis treated with PEMF have shown the animals getting their quality of life back, running, playing and jumping after not having felt well for years.

 PEMF therapy can be used in both acute and chronic conditions.
 For chronic conditions such as arthritis, it often takes a week or two for results to show.
 For many animals, it replaces pain medication as a long-term treatment.
 There are numerous conditions that our pets suffer from that can be helped through the application of pulsed electromagnetic fields.
-Among them are the pain and discomfort from orthopaedic conditions; spinal and hip, sore paws, skin allergies, digestive problems, surgical wounds, traumatic injury and nervous tension.
 Healing is expedited by as much as 40% with PEMF.
 Recovery from spaying and other surgeries along with internal or external injuries is also advanced.